MooersLab/emacs30ubuntu22/README.md

 ```

 ## Install texlive
-I then installed texlive to support the use of latex and org-mode in Emacs.
+I then installed texlive to support using latex and org-mode in Emacs.

 ```bash
 sudo apt install texlive-latex-base texlive-latex-recommended texlive-latex-recommended-doc texlive-science texlive-science-doc